-Isaac Brock, who fell in the sanguinary action fought on this spot on the 13th October 1812.
+Stands on the Queenston Heights, Canada side, just above the village of that name.
+This monument was raised in commemoration of the British General, Sir Isaac Brock, who fell in the sanguinary action fought on this spot on the 13th October 1812.
 His remains, and those of his aid-de-camp, Colonel John M'Donald, who died of wounds received in the same battle, are buried here.

 The first monument was completed in 1826, and was blown up in 1840 by a person named Lett, who was afterwards imprisoned for this dastardly act.
 The present handsome shaft was erected in 1853.
-Its height is 185 feet; the base is 40 feet square by 30 feet high; the shaft is of freestone, fluted, 75 feet high and 30 feet in circumference, surmounted by a Corinthian capital, on which stands a statue of the gallant general.
+Its height is 185 feet; the base is 40 feet square by 30 feet high; the shaft is of freestone, fluted, 75 feet high and 30 feet in circumference, surmounted by a Corinthian capital, on which stands a statue of the gallant General.

 The view from this monument is most gorgeous.
-The eye wanders with untiring delight over the richest maginable scene of woodland and water.
-Just below is he village of Queenston, and on the opposite abore is Lewiston.
+The eye wanders with untiring delight over the richest imaginable scene of woodland and water.
+Just below is the village of Queenston, and on the opposite shore is Lewiston.
 In the midst flows the now tranquil River Niagara-calm and majestic in its recovered serenity.
-In the far distance, on either side, stretches the richly-vooded landscape, speckled with villas and cottages.
-At he mouth of the river are the town of Niagara on the landian side, and Youngston on the American.
+In the far distance, on either side, stretches the richly wooded landscape, speckled with villas and cottages.
+At the mouth of the river are the town of Niagara on the Canadian side, and Youngstown on the American.
 Its entrance is guarded on the latter side by Fort Niagara, and on the former by Fort Massasauga.
 The whole view is terminated by the magnificent sheet of Lake Ontario, which stretches away like a flood of light to the horizon.